Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-To translate the orderings back into a real space ordering we find the planes where ${\bf Q}_n \cdot {\bf r}_m = 2\pi m$ for the sites of the underlying triangular lattice of the unit cell.
-The unit cells on these planes have each nuclear spin on equivalent sites aligned and the sites of the unit cells in any intermediate planes have their spins on each site rotated equally.
+with $a$ the lattice constant and $\hat{\vec x}$, $\hat{\vec y}$ the perpendicular unit vectors of the 2D plane.
+This means that unit cells on planes separated by $\vec Q_n \cdot \vec r_m=2\pi m$, where $m$ is an integer, have each nuclear spin on equivalent sites aligned and the sites of the unit cells in any intermediate planes have their spins on each site rotated equally.
+Due to the phase $\vec Q_n \cdot {\vec T}^a$ we find that in fact in real space only two orderings are stabilised: $\vec Q=0$ order -- all spins on different sublattices at $120^\circ$ relative to each other and parallel within the sublattice -- and $\sqrt{3}\times \sqrt{3}$ order -- all spins in each plaquette at $120^\circ$ to each other with spins on the same sublattice rotated by $120^\circ$ between each site of the sublattice -- the former corresponds to the doubly degenerate $\Circle$ and $\pentagon$s and the latter the singular degenerate $\Box$s and $\triangle$s.
 Example orderings are shown in Fig. \ref{fig:real}.
 It should be noted that the spins are not constrained to the same plane as the kagome lattice because only the relative angle between spins is important to achieve an energy minimum.

-\section{Stability of the nuclear moment orderings on kagome}
+\subsection{Stability of the nuclear moment orderings on kagome}

-To test the stability of the mean field orderings found in Sec. \ref{orderings} under fluctuations we investigate how spin-waves modify or destroy those orderings.